jiaxin19cvml/DSSH/README.md

 # DSSH

-This code is a Tensorflow implementation of our CVPR'19 paper.
+This code is a sample code of our CVPR'19 paper implemented by Tensorflow.
 If you find our code useful, please cite the following paper:

 ```bash
 @inproceedings{chen2019dssh,